eth-cscs/firecrest/doc/install.md

 ### Cluster integration

 FirecREST has a delegation microservice, named Certificator, that allows to perform actions on behalf of the user.
 It takes the username defined in the JWT and creates an SSH certificate to execute commands on behalf of the user.

 FirecREST microservices connect via SSH to one or more machines to execute compute, storage and utilities related commands.
-These machines are defined as lists on `F7T_SYSTEMS_INTERNAL_COMPUTE`, `F7T_SYSTEMS_INTERNAL_STORAGE` and `F7T_SYSTEMS_INTERNAL_UTILITIES` respectively, although usually it is the same one.
+These machines are defined as lists on `F7T_SYSTEMS_INTERNAL_NAME`.
 To be able to authenticate, the SSH server must trust a SSH Certificate Authority (CA) key.

+If different login nodes has been setup for executing different functionalities of FirecREST, those machines can be set using the variables `F7T_SYSTEMS_INTERNAL_STATUS`
+`F7T_SYSTEMS_INTERNAL_COMPUTE`, `F7T_SYSTEMS_INTERNAL_STORAGE` and `F7T_SYSTEMS_INTERNAL_UTILITIES` respectively.

 ### Workload manager